Canada introduces new tools for law enforcement to investigate threats and keep Canadians safe

 New tools for law enforcement to investigate threats and keep Canadians safe

-Our laws must keep pace with this rapidly evolving digital environment.
-This Act will help law enforcement and CSIS investigate threats more efficiently, act faster in urgent situations, and provide basic information early in an investigation, a critical step in obtaining a production order or warrant from a judge.
+Canadian laws must keep pace with this rapidly evolving digital environment.
+The Keeping Canadians Safe Act will help law enforcement and CSIS investigate threats more efficiently, act faster in urgent situations, and provide basic information early in an investigation, a critical step in obtaining a production order or warrant from a judge.
 It would also improve cooperation with international partners in responding to serious transnational crime and threats.

 Quotes